engooyen/majel/README.md

 `!Xd20` [Target] - Roll x d20s with a target number (e.g. Roll 2 d20 with target number of 15 = !2d20 15).
 X can be left blank, defaults to 1.

-`!Xd20` [Target] [Crit Range] - Roll x d20s with a target number and crit range (e.g. Roll 2 d20 with target number of 15 with crit range to 5 = !2d20 15 5).
+`!Xd20` [Target][crit range] - Roll x d20s with a target number and crit range (e.g. Roll 2 d20 with target number of 15 with crit range to 5 = !2d20 15 5).
 X can be left blank, defaults to 1.

-`!Xd20` [Target] [Crit Range] [Complication Range] - Roll x d20s with a target number, crit range, and complication range (e.g. Roll 2 d20 with target number of 15 with crit range to 5 and comp range to 17 = !2d20 15 5 17).
+`!Xd20` [Target][crit range] [Complication Range] - Roll x d20s with a target number, crit range, and complication range (e.g. Roll 2 d20 with target number of 15 with crit range to 5 and comp range to 17 = !2d20 15 5 17).
 X can be left blank, defaults to 1.

 `!babble` - Generate a random techno babble phrase and DMs the user.

 `!support` - Generate a random support character (In development).

-`!comp` - Display the current global complication range.

-`!comp [number]` - Set the global complication range.
-When players roll d20s, the global complication range will be used as the default value.
-The roller can override the global complication value.

 `!alien` - Generate a random alien species.

-`!var [variable name]` - Displays the current value of the variable.

-`!var [variable name] [any value]` - Set the value of the variable and displays the current value of the variable.

-`!var all` - Displays all variable and its values.

-`!reset-stats` - Resets the current stats.

 `!refresh` - Refreshes the character sheets.